People in Uganda now have to pay tax to use WhatsApp and other social media

 "The government is trying not to over rely on donor funding.
 It is just a redistributive tax as the government is out to look for money from those who have to finance projects," Obore told CNN.

 He added: "The tax is very small.
-200 shillings in Uganda to a dollar is very negligble.
+200 shillings (50 cents) in Uganda to a dollar is very negligible.
 People in Uganda will not find it too expensive."

 However, many Ugandans on social media see the tax as a government crackdown on free speech.